tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - here, they describe a subset of human memory T<sub>H2</sub> cells confined to atopic (hypersensitivity reaction occurs in part of body not in contact with allergen) individuals that includes all allergen-specific T<sub>H2</sub> cells, denoted as T<sub>H2A</sub> cells, characterized by co-expression of CRTH2, CD49d, and CD161 and exhibit numerous functional attributes distinct from conventional T<sub>H2</sub> cells
  - transcriptome analysis reveals distinct pathway in initiation of pathogenic responses to allergen
  - elimination of these cells is indicative of clinical responses induced by immunotherapy
+# Association of immune-related adverse events with nivolumab efficacy in non-small-cell lung cancer
+ - irAEs observed in 51% of patients (9% grades 3 or 4 i.e. severe irAEs)
+ - irAEs associated with better overall survival
+# Association of vitiligo with tumor response in patients with metastatic melanoma treated with pembrolizumab
+ - 25% of patients developed vitiligo
+ - **objective response associated with higher occurrence of vitiligo**
 # Cardiac myosin-specific autoimmune T cells contribute to immune-checkpoint-inhibitor-associated myocarditis
  - cardiac myosin-specific autoreactive T cells drive pathogenesis of PD-1 inhibitor-induced myocarditis in mice
  - PD-1 expressing cardiac myosin-specific autoimmune T cells are present in heart during naive conditions